-CEM-2133 Leadership of Christian Educational Ministries 3

-MUS-1143 Music Ministries I-Introduction 3

-OTR-2013 Global Evangelism 3

-OTR-4013 Developing a Missional Church 3

 PAS-2013 The Practice of Christian Ministry 3

 PAS-2023 History & Polity of the Church of the Nazarene 3

 PAS-3013 Worship 3

 PAS-3023 Pastoral Care and Counseling 3

 PAS-3033 Christian Preaching I 3

 PAS-3043 Christian Preaching II 3

 PAS-3053 Christian Preaching III 3

 PAS-4023 Church Administration and Finance 3

 PAS-4092 Senior Ministry Integration-Pastoral Ministries 2

 PSY-4083 Leadership 3

 SPE-3003 Oral Interpretation 3

 44 hours

-Completion of the Pastoral Ministries major fulfills educational requirements for ordination as elder in the Church of the Nazarene.

-Electives or Minor Courses
+Electives or Minor Courses 9 hours

-- Students should note that the individual districts in the Church of the Nazarene have autonomy in determining which courses fulfill the educational requirements for ordination.
-Students should consult with their respective district ministry board to determine what courses are required for ordination by that district. - "When a candidate has graduated from a validated course of study and completed the requisite ministerial experience (Manual 430.3, 431.3), the DMCB will interview the candidate for evidence of the candidate's personal life, maturity, spiritual growth, professional competence, theological understanding, family life, and ministry experience.
-An extended interview to supplement and affirm earlier patterns of evidence of a candidate's preparedness for ordination may be required prior to the DMCB's recommendation to the district assembly that a candidate be ordained."
-(USA Sourcebook 441.6)
+- Completion of the Pastoral Ministries major fulfills educational requirements for ordination as elder in the Church of the Nazarene. - Students should note that the individual districts in the Church of the Nazarene have autonomy in determining which courses fulfill the educational requirements for ordination.
+Students should consult with their respective district ministry board to determine what courses are required for ordination by that district. - "Completion of the Course of Study, and of the minimum required years of service, satisfies the conditions upon which the District Board of Ministry is authorized to consider whether the candidate has sufficiently progressed in his or her development as a minister to warrant ordination.
+To this end, the board shall personally and carefully examine the candidate on his or her fitness for ministry, spiritual and moral qualifications, doctrinal soundness, financial integrity, and mental capacity."
+(555.5, Sourcebook on Ordination, USA/Canada, 2016.)